On This Day 2026

 Today in music

-1959 – Rock and roll musicians Buddy Holly, Ritchie Valens, and J. P. “The Big Bopper” Richardson are killed in a plane crash along with the pilot near Clear Lake, Iowa, an event later known as “The Day the Music Died”.
+1959 – Rock and roll musicians Buddy Holly (22), Ritchie Valens (17), and J. P. “The Big Bopper” Richardson (28) are killed in a plane crash along with the pilot near Clear Lake, Iowa, an event later known as “The Day the Music Died”.
+They all appeared at the Surf Ballroom the previous day.

 1979 – Blondie had their first of five UK No.1 singles, with ‘Heart Of Glass’, taken from the band’s third studio album, Parallel Lines.
 ‘Heart of Glass’ was originally recorded in 1975 under the name ‘Once I Had a Love.’